ladi-pomsar/Flower-timeout/README.md

 # Flower-timeout
 Repo for investigation of timeouts that happens with prolonged training on clients.
 This repository is meant purely for demonstration of the problem.
-All the code is just modified original code of Flower's tutorial for purpose of demonstration.
+All the code is just modified original code of Flower's advanced-tensorflow tutorial for purpose of demonstration.
 All the credit goes to the flower team.
+Original repo - https://github.com/adap/flower .

 As of code modification, only run.sh files and server.py (server case) or client.py (client-1/-2) were modified to use a single partition and work over the internet.